Get top tips from the experts on preventing running injuries in our Running QUICKGuide.

 Protect your shock absorbers

 Your feet take on about two to three times your body weight.
 Before you pick a shoe to protect them, it’s important to know what shoes can and cannot do.
 Correctly fitted shoes (and orthotics, if necessary) can help compensate for imbalances, flat feet, high arches, or those with unstable ankles.
 They cannot correct injuries.
-Get fitted at a reputable retailer of running footwear, preferably in the evening when your foot is the largest.
-There is no one magic shoe that will work for every runner, so look for a shoe that is well constructed with good shock absorption.
-And in the end, it’s all about the fit.
-Once you find that perfect fit, you can’t keep it forever… change out your shoes every 300 to 500 miles.
+Get fitted at a reputable retailer of running footwear, walk, and preferably test the shoes by running on an in-store treadmill.
+There is no one magic shoe that will work for every runner, so look for a shoe that is comfortable to you, and that allows you to run naturally and without compensating.
+Once you find a good shoe, you can’t keep it forever … change out your shoes if or when you start to notice pain or running form changes.

 It’s all connected

 For some runners, a low-grade pain that shows up in the knee can be traced back to a weakness in the hip.
-With a hip strengthening program and strong core, the pain goes away.
-This is where a medical professional can help.
+With a hip-strengthening program and strong core, the pain goes away.
+There can also be some faulty running mechanics that can lead to (or result from) an injury.
+A medical professional at Summit Orthopedics can help identify these things.

-Your body needs variety to avoid overuse injury, and a chance to use other muscle groups, or at least the same muscle groups in different ways.
+Your body needs variety to avoid overuse injury, a chance to reduce excessive loading to the same muscles, or at least use of the same muscle groups in different ways.
+Walking, elliptical, cycling, and swimming can be some good examples.

 More resources for you